Hey Grieving Mom,

 We mamas who have buried our precious children hurt.
 Please comfort us.
 Soothe this piercing pain that rears its ugly head and tries to render us helpless.

 Thank you for holding us in our grief.
-Thank you for sitting with us in our grief.
+Thank you for sitting with us in our sorrow.

 Tell our children that we love and miss them.